seanoliver/theragpt-app/northstar-app-specification.md

-# TheraGPT App Specification
+# Northstar App Specification

 ## Overview

-This document outlines the specifications for TheraGPT, a Cognitive Behavioral Therapy (CBT) application designed to help users identify cognitive distortions in their thoughts and reframe them in a more balanced way.
-The application will leverage AI (specifically OpenAI's API) to analyze user-submitted thoughts, identify potential cognitive distortions, and suggest reframed perspectives.
+This document outlines the specifications for Northstar, a mobile application designed to help users start each day with clarity and confidence through personal affirmations.
+The application will leverage AI to help users create and refine their affirmations.

 ## Project Structure